 Updated January 2023

-View Spring through the lens of Traditional Chinese Medicine (TCM), and discover how to adapt your diet and lifestyle to enjoy this season in optimal health.
+View this season through the lens of Traditional Chinese Medicine (TCM), and discover how to adapt your diet and lifestyle to enjoy each season in optimal health.
 TCM considers your health within the broad context of all the factors that affect your life, including the changing seasons.

 The gifts (and challenges) of Spring

 Spring is a time of rebirth, renewal, regeneration, and growth.
 Time to awaken from your winter hibernation and brush off the cobwebs.
 Like most animals, humans tend to slow down during the colder months and in the process pack on a few extra pounds.

 As the first ambitious flowers of spring start to show themselves, so do many humans.
 Be honest.
 When was the last time you went for a walk, or willingly spent time outside?
 No need to feel bad about being more sluggish during the colder months.
 But with the coming of Spring, it’s time to get more active.

 Spring is also a time of transition, when the weather can alternate between extremes.
 Similarly, we too can experience swings, one day feeling energized by warmth and sunshine, and the next day discouraged by strong winds, cold rains, and, if you live in Chicago, even snow!